joeletizia/resume/Resume.md

 joe.letizia@gmail.com

 ### Personal Statement
 I am a software engineer with 10 years of experience in several aspects of the software development process.
 I am especially interested in creating web applications.
 My favorite frameworks are Ruby on Rails, Phoenix, and Sinatra.
-I also leading teams on technical efforts, as well as mentoring and ramping up more junior engineers.
+I also enjoy leading teams on technical efforts, as well as mentoring and ramping up more junior engineers.

 ### Technical Skills
 Platforms | Languages | Tools